jmduke/jmduke-jekyll/_posts/2017-01-17-hugo-twitter-cards.md

 ---
-Title: "Setting up Twitter Cards in Hugo"
+title: "Setting up Twitter Cards in Hugo"
 Date: 2017-01-17 00:00:00
 Tags: ["hugo"]
+layout: post
 ---

 <p>Okay, brief primer for those unaware (and, tbh, if you don’t know what Hugo is this post is probably not for you): Hugo is a super-fast static site generator (like Jekyll or Pelican) built in Go.
 It’s persnickety but powerful.</p>